🎯 DoQuizzes.com — 5,000+ trivia questions across every topic. Totally free. Play Free →

 Stuck Keys

-A key that highlights without being pressed — or one that won't un-highlight after you release it — is physically stuck or has a damaged switch.
+A key that appears in the current-combination display when you are not pressing it may be physically stuck or sending a continuous signal.
 This is common on keyboards that have had liquid spilled on them.

 Dead Keys

-If a key doesn't highlight when pressed, either the switch has failed or the key isn't being recognised by your operating system.
+If a key does not highlight or appear in the event log when pressed, either the switch has failed or the key is not being recognised by your operating system.
 Try pressing it in a text editor to confirm.

 Double-Triggering

 Mechanical keyboard switches can develop "chatter" — where one physical press registers as two keystrokes.
-This shows up as typing errors that are hard to explain.
-Test by pressing keys slowly and watching the highlight.
+Test by pressing a suspect key slowly and watching the press badge and event log.
+If the count jumps twice from one physical press, that switch may be chattering.

 Layout Differences